Eddy08/notes-solution/README.md

    a.
 (Angular) For passing input from input boxes : to query window.
    b.
 (React) For Dispalying the final data to the user.
 4. Try to use open source learning models for free and unlimited use , combined with fast performance.
+5. Search on different search engines to compare their results